AaronGullickson/system_generation/README.md

 In this case, the function will sample from a list of stars that can produce a planet in this life zone.

 You can specify both `star` and `habit_pos` but keep in mind that this may force an inhabited planet outside of the life zone for that star type.
-Following FASAstronomy, the function will dutifully create you inhabited system in the correct spot.
+Following FASAstronomy, the function will dutifully put your inhabited system in the requested spot.

 ### Adding Colonization Features